3 Types of Reverse Mortgages Explained: Which One Is Right for You?

 All Reverse Mortgage's editing process includes rigorous fact-checking led by industry experts to ensure all content is accurate and current.
 This article has been reviewed, edited, and fact-checked by Cliff Auerswald, President and co-creator of ARLO™.
 (License: NMLS# 14041) |

-If you’re considering using your home’s equity to boost your finances during retirement, it’s important to know that there are several types of reverse mortgages available, each with its own benefits and uses.
+If you’re exploring ways to use your home’s equity to improve your financial security in retirement, it’s helpful to know that there are three main types of reverse mortgages—each designed for different needs.

 Three Types of Reverse Mortgages: An Overview